Rightpoint/FRY/README.md

 ```

 ## Touch Recording and Playback
-A side effect of strong touch modeling is that FRY can record touch events in your application, for later re-creation.
-These touches are printed out as the FRY command to reproduce the touch in a unit test.
+A side effect of strong touch modeling is that FRY can record touch events in your application, for later recreation.
+When the home button is pressed, The FRY commands to reproduce these touches are printed on the console.

 **Enable Monitoring**
 ```obj-c
 [[FRYEventMonitor sharedEventMonitor] enable];
 ```

-FRY will attempt to determine an accessibility lookup for the view that was touched, and include relative-touch coordinates, and will avoid using screen coordinates if possible.
-This should maximize the durability of these commands.
+FRY will attempt to determine an accessibility lookup for the view that was touched, to avoid using screen coordinates if possible and maximize the durability of these commands.
+If no accessibility information can be found, absoulte screen coordinates will be used.

 # Installation